-The various features come from various forms of collision.
-Some collisions involve a larger galaxy and a smaller one and other collisions involve galaxies with similar sizes.
-Some galaxy pairs collide head-on and others collide obliquely or just pass close to each other.
-You may also see galaxies just before or after collision and some galaxies have experienced more collisions than others.
-In other words, the various features of interacting galaxies reflect the details of the collisions.
+The various features come from various forms of interaction.
+Some interactions involve a larger galaxy and a smaller one and other interactions involve galaxies with similar sizes.
+Some galaxy pairs interact head-on and others interact obliquely or just pass close to each other.
+You may also see galaxies just before or after interaction and some galaxies have experienced more interactions than others.
+In other words, the various features of interacting galaxies reflect the details of the interactions.

-5.6 How can galaxies collide while the Universe is expanding?
+6.7 How can galaxies interact while the Universe is expanding?

 Please use the contact form to send us its coordinates and a brief description.
 To do so, move the object to the center of your display and save its image.
 If you click the “Screenshot” (camera-shaped) icon on the welcome page, the image will be saved and automatically downloaded.
 The coordinates of the object are shown at the bottom left of the screen as a pair of green numbers.
 In the case of the image below, for example, you should write “α=02:30:08.2909, δ=-04:32:04.5867” or “alpha=02:30:08.2909, beta=-04:32:04.5867” in the contact form.